 Links to other sites

-This section contains links to sites that provide relevant information about accessible arts practice and community arts development.
-If you would like your organisation's site to be listed in this section, please email Iona and we may be able to add you to this section.
+This page contains links to sites that provide relevant information about accessible arts practice and community arts development.
+If you would like your organisation's site to be listed on this page, please email Iona and we may be able to add you to this section.

 Accease is a communications company that works to ensure organisations' websites, information, communications and engagement are fully accessible.
 Its training workshops cover topics from disability awareness to basic concepts, principles and tools of information and communications accessibility.
 All workshops can be customised to suit your organisation.